MicrosoftDocs/Viva/Viva/glint/Team-summary-enable-manage.md

 1. Select the **User Role** you have enabled Team Summary for.
 1. In **All Members**, select an active employee with that role only (not multiple roles).
 1. Select **Login As** on the employee's information page.
-1. Choose the program that is enabled for Team Summary in **Switch Program**.
+1. Choose the program that is enabled for Team Summary in **Switch Prog**.

 **Can I generate a new demo data report preview after editing a survey?**

 To replace a generated report with newly uploaded employee attributes, use the dialog box indicating that a report preview has previously been generated.
 To replace the demo report with the updated version, select **Generate Report Preview**.
 The seven-day report visibility will start over with the generation of the new report.